TrueLight Guidance wordmark - White and green

 APPLICATIONS Common in manufacturing environments with repeatable processes that handle identical products.
 Common in situations where speed and efficiency are balanced with the flexibility to handle slight irregularities.
 Common in e-commerce fulfillment, automotive, or other industries where items are manually dumped into bins for processing.
 Common in recycling facilities, scrap sorting, or scenarios with high variability in product type.

-Benefits to Manufacturers
+Benefits of Vision Guidance to Manufacturers

 Remove costly, hard-to-find operators from low-skill tasks and redeploy them to higher value work